Janesville rolls past Kee in 8-man playoffs

 Kee made it a close game on their ensuing series with Damon Weber going in from nine yards out.

-Pariseau popped in a pair of short scoring bursts of 1 and 2 yards giving the home team a 26-6 lead that they would never relinquish.
+Pariseau answered with a pair of short scoring bursts of 1 and 2 yards to give the home team a 26-6 lead that they would never relinquish.

 The Hawks (5-4) tried to get back in the game after a fumble by their offense resulted in Landon Reams scooping the ball up and outrunning the defense 55 yards into the end zone, but Pariseau quickly got that one back with a 47-yard run with four minutes left in the half.